Table of Contents

 Studies show that supplementing with CoQ10 protects against brain cell damage by raising energy levels.
 It preserves brain function, and helps fight mental illness and migraines.

 You have two CoQ10 options for your nootropic stack – ubiquinone and ubiquinol.
 If you’re under 25 and in good health you can likely get the benefit of CoQ10 with the less expensive ubiquinone.
 Over 25 and you’re better off with Ubiquinol.

 Recommended Coenzyme Q10 dosage for nootropic use is 200 – 400 mg per day.

-- Creatine – This non-essential amino acid is synthesized in your liver.
-And used in your brain to re-charge the Adenosine Triphosphate (ATP) that fuels the mitochondria in brain cells.
+Creatine – This non-essential amino acid is synthesized in your liver.
+And used in your brain to recharge the Adenosine Triphosphate (ATP) that is produced in the mitochondria in your brain’s nerve cells.

 ATP is directly involved in producing, packaging and secreting neurotransmitters.
 Helping boost intelligence, improve memory, facilitate faster thinking and improve mood.

 Creatine fuels ATP which boosts cellular metabolism.
 Helping protect neurons from damage caused by toxins.
 Keeping cellular energy levels up also helps protect mitochondria against the assault of free radicals.